kamesstory/kamesstory.github.io/nextjs-site/content/thoughts/forever-clothing.md

 ---
-title: forever clothing
+title: Forever Clothing
 ---

-I used to chase timeless fashion by sticking to high-quality basics, thinking I was above trends.
+**Forever Clothing:** I used to chase timeless fashion by sticking to high-quality basics, thinking I was above trends.
 But diving deeper into fashion made me realize I feel best when I take what's good from trends while reflecting who I actually am.
 Streetwear is a great example — while I don't vibe with the anarchic edge, I love how it plays with form and silhouettes.

 Now I realize that if a piece captures some core kernel of who I am, it's timeless _for me_.
 Here's what "forever clothing" needs: